LOLemons/IntentwiseChatbot/README.md

 To get started, clone the repository and install all the dependencies in setup.txt or use the .venv virtual environment provided.
 Open the `backend.py` file, change the path of the LlaMa 2 model (which you will have to have gain access to and downloaded from HuggingFace).
 Then run the `backend.py` file.
-It will run locally on your computer.
+It will run a flask app locally on your computer.

 Keep in mind that the LLM too is running locally and extensive resources will be used to run the web page.